ALDI Australia

 General Notes

-• This fishery was in a FIP, however progress within the programme has currently stalled.
+• This fishery was previously in a FIP, however the FIP was declared inactive in 2022.

 Reference